 I’ve always flipped around from job to job.
 I did many things, never satisfied in one career field.
 In college in Florida, I got both BA and MA degrees in psychology.
 I was part of something similar to the “Big Brother” program for kids, but the kids I worked with had been victims of serious psychological and sexual abuse.
 I did that for almost three years and found it to be very rewarding, as well as terribly disturbing.

-Later I worked with adults and teens with severe mental illness like paranoid schizophrenia, borderline personality disorder, nymphomania, multiple personality disorder and things like that.
+Later I worked with adults and teens with severe mental illnesses like paranoid schizophrenia, borderline personality disorder, nymphomania, multiple personality disorder and things like that.
 Really fun stuff.

 Two highlights of working in the mental health field were both when I was working in “supervised apartments” at a place in Tampa, Florida.
 “Supervised apartments” is a place where adults with profound mental challenges are in an apartment program.
 They are supposed to have us monitor their medicine so we can ensure they’re taking it as directed by the psychiatrists.
 Many times the residents “cheeked” their meds and came up with other ways to fool the staff into thinking they had swallowed it.